saulloallves/treinamento/SUPABASE_MIGRATION_PLAN.md

     SELECT array_agg(code)
     INTO invalid_codes
     FROM unnest(NEW.unit_codes) AS code
-    WHERE code NOT IN (SELECT id FROM public.unidades);
+    WHERE code NOT IN (SELECT id FROM treinamento.unidades);

     IF invalid_codes IS NOT NULL AND array_length(invalid_codes, 1) > 0 THEN
       RAISE EXCEPTION 'Código(s) de unidade inválido(s): %.
 Cadastro não aprovado.',